Cognigy/Documentation/docs/en/docs/ai/endpoints/facebook-messenger.md

 - [Real Time Translation Settings]({{config.site_url}}ai/endpoints/real-time-translation-settings)

-???+ success "Supports Inject & Notify"
+!!! tip "Supports Inject & Notify"
     You can use the **[Inject & Notify]({{config.site_url}}ai/endpoints/inject-and-notify/)** functionality with this type of Endpoint.

 ## Channel Specific Settings